cdoremus/deno-blog/posts/A_Comprehensive_Guide_to_Deno_KV.2023-06-30.md

 ## Math operations: `sum`, `min` & `max`

 There are three aggregate operations that can be used to keep track of a sum, a minimum and a maximum of a series of values that are stored in another index.
-They there is a method for each one of the operations and a `mutate()` method that can alternatively used to collate those stats.
+A method exists for each one of the operations and a `mutate()` method that can alternatively used to collate those stats.

 > 💡 Working code that demonstrates the `min()`, `max()` and `sum()` methods can be found in the [repo affiliated with this blog](https://github.com/cdoremus/deno-blog-code/blob/main/deno-kv/min-max-sum.ts).